Best Practices for Accepting Card Payments

 Obtain Card Information

-If you are shipping a product, make sure to keep the tracking information and a delivery receipt.
+If you are delivering a product, make sure to keep the tracking information and a delivery receipt.
 For large orders, require a signed confirmation of delivery.

 Get Proof of Service